microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 | **Member** | **Description**                                                            |
 |------------|----------------------------------------------------------------------------|
-| SnapPointsMode | Gets or sets the snap points mode used during the `ScrollingView`'s participation.
+| SnapPointsMode | Gets or sets the snap points mode used during the `ScrollView`'s participation.
 By default, it's ScrollingSnapPointsMode.Ignored.
 | RequestEventArgs | Gets the BringIntoViewRequestedEventArgs argument from the RequestBringIntoView event that is being processed.
 | TargetHorizontalOffset | Gets the target HorizontalOffset for the default participation.
 | TargetVerticalOffset | Gets the target VerticalOffset for the default participation.
-| ScrollInfo | Gets the ScrollingScrollInfo structure for the imminent offsets change participation.
+| CorrelationId | Gets the correlation ID for the imminent offsets change participation.

 ## ScrollingAnchorRequestedEventArgs class

-Used by the AnchorRequested event which is raised when the `ScrollingView` is selecting an element to be anchored.
+Used by the AnchorRequested event which is raised when the `ScrollView` is selecting an element to be anchored.
 Allows customization of that selection.

 | **Member** | **Description**                                                            |